 sudo dnf upgrade --refresh

-This command updates the repository metadata and upgrades all installed packages to their latest versions.
+This command refreshes the repository metadata cache and upgrades all installed packages to their latest versions.
 Wait for the process to complete before proceeding to the next step.

 Add the Visual Studio Code Repository on Rocky Linux

 Visual Studio Code is not included in Rocky Linux’s default repositories, so you must add Microsoft’s official repository.
-The process involves three steps: importing the GPG key for package verification, creating the repository configuration file, and verifying the setup.
+The process involves importing the GPG key for package verification, creating the repository configuration file, and verifying the setup works correctly.

 Import the Microsoft GPG Key

-The Microsoft GPG key authenticates packages downloaded from the repository and ensures they are secure.
-Use this command to import the key:
+The Microsoft GPG key authenticates packages downloaded from the repository, ensuring they have not been tampered with during transit.
+Run the following command to import the key into your RPM keyring:

 sudo rpm --import https://packages.microsoft.com/keys/microsoft.asc